Book to Morse Code Translator

 What happens if the source is too large?>

-Very long sources can take time because extraction, cleanup, Morse timing, audio rendering, and video recording all run in the browser.
-If a full book feels slow, convert one chapter or a shorter section at a time.
+Very long sources can take time because extraction, cleanup, Morse timing, audio rendering, and live playback all run in the browser.
+Long MP3 downloads are prepared as timed parts in ZIP batches.

 Why does the tool split long Morse audio into parts?>

 Splitting keeps long practice files easier to download, sort, resume, and listen to.
-It is optional, and the default is one direct MP3 or WAV file.
+Up to one hour downloads as a direct MP3; longer selections use timed MP3 parts in ZIP batches.

 Can I save the audio as one file?>

-Can I show the translated text in the video?>
+Can I show the translated text in the live player?>

 Yes.
-Video settings can show visual Morse only, plain text, Morse text, or both depending on the practice or demonstration style you want.
+Player settings can show visual Morse, plain text, Morse text, or a simpler signal-only view depending on the practice style you want.

 What does the full-frame flash warning mean?>

-Full-frame flash video changes the whole frame during Morse marks.
+Full-frame flash changes the whole player frame during Morse marks.
 That can be uncomfortable or unsafe for some viewers, so use lightbulb or dot mode when you want a smaller flash area.

 Can I use Project Gutenberg books?>